 Because it's a growing company, there are a huge number of opportunities for personal growth and promotion into new roles.
 The company has always been and continues to be great at giving people a chance to grow into roles and stretch themselves.

 It is easy to work too hard because there is always more work to do and it's interesting and challenging work - there is still very much a startup mentality in that sense.
 It's down to the individual to put their own limits in place and make sure they are keeping a good balance - it is a mature environment where people are trusted to set sensible boundaries.
 Perhaps some of the younger staff members struggle a bit with managing this themselves.

 Make sure that we continue to focus on treating people well and creating a pleasant place to work.
 We should continue to think about what leadership means at Cloudreach and ensure that all leaders are upholding these expectations.

-The process took 2+ weeks.
-I interviewed at Cloudreach (Edinburgh, Scotland).
+I applied through an employee referral.
+The process took 3 weeks.
+I interviewed at Cloudreach (London, England) in October 2015.

 The process took place over a few weeks, everybody was very friendly and helpful, and I was kept updated.
 I had plenty of time to meet different members of the team, and the interviews themselves were very different (some were formal and technical whilst others just gave me a great chance to ask lots of questions and learn more about the company).
 It's a good process because it allows candidates to assess the company, not just the other way round!